dee-ah-nuh/Food-Sales-Predictions/README.md

 RMSE is the square root of the mean sqaured errors (MSE) and it usually has to lie within the range of the targeted data.
 In this case our RMSE is 1'113.13  for the testing and 431.00 for the training which lies within the range of the "Item_Outlet_Sales" values.

-Reccomendations
+Reccomendations & Limitations

-I would reccomend using the linear regression model as it is predicitng a bit better than decision trees or Random Forrest Predictions.
+I would reccomend using Forest Regression Model for this data set as it fits better on both Training and predicitons, Testing data

-Limitation & Next Steps
+Next Steps

 Random Forrest Prediciton model is not ready to use - high variance, low bias.